In 'Maid,' A Single Mother Finds 'No Way' To Make It On Minimum Wage

 Mia was very sick as a child.
 She had constant sinus infections, pink eye, ear infections.
 She would come home sometimes and ... we would walk in and I'd look over at her and her eyes were just immediately red. ...
 I was constantly sick.
 I think it was just the wet, really damp climate. ...

 As a parent you know you want to provide safe, healthy environments for your children.
-I had a doctor who I was taking Mia to to be seen for yet another infection.
+I had a doctor who I was taking Mia to, to be seen for yet another infection.
 She told me, "You need to do better," and I just looked at her and I'm like, "I can't."
 It was a defining moment for me — other people are telling me that I need to be a better mom.
 That was something that I already felt so horrible about.

 On going back to school to study writing